 WRTA Provides more than 2 Million fixed route and demand response trips per year to Mahoning county residents

 NEORide was conceived and developed by the visionary professionals who manage three of Ohio’s most successful and respected public transit systems: Akron METRO, PARTA, and SARTA.
 Laketran, which serves the residents of Lake County, joined the group in 2017.
-Medina County Public Transit, WRTA and TARTA became a NEORide member in 2018 and in 2019 BCRTA, Cleveland RTA, Cincinnati Bell Connector, Sandusky Transit System, SORTA (METRO), TANK and Lancaster-Fairfield County have joined.
-The twelve agencies that comprise NEORide run ahead of the curve in many aspects of public transportation from program development, to the utilization of cutting-edge transportation technology, to the deployment of vehicles powered by fuels that protect the environment and reduce America’s dependence on foreign oil.
+Medina County Public Transit, WRTA and TARTA became a NEORide member in 2018, in 2019 BCRTA, Cleveland RTA, Cincinnati Bell Connector, Sandusky Transit System, SORTA (METRO), TANK and Lancaster-Fairfield County joined.
+In 2020 SEAT and Ann Arbor have most recently joined.
+The sixteen agencies that comprise NEORide run ahead of the curve in many aspects of public transportation from program development, to the utilization of cutting-edge transportation technology, to the deployment of vehicles powered by fuels that protect the environment and reduce America’s dependence on foreign oil.

 The partners are involved in NEORide because they understand the critical role public transit plays in creating vibrant communities.
 They also share an unwavering commitment to ensuring that every member of our community has access to the reliable, affordable, convenient and safe transportation services they want, need and deserve.